naman16/naman-sogani.github.io/docs/Implementing CNAPP: Day 2 Focus Areas.md

           * Stg / Pre-Prod Environments —> No critical, high, and medium issues
           * Prod Environments —> No critical, high, and medium issues

-### Container Image Scanning
+### Container Image Scanning & SCA

-This includes scanning your container images during build to identify misconfigurations, vulnerabilities, and exposed secrets.
-The key considerations for image scanning are similar to the ones listed above for IaC & secret scanning.
+This includes scanning your container images and software packages during the build stage to identify vulnerabilities, misconfigurations, exposed secrets, etc..
+The key considerations for image scanning and SCA are similar to the ones listed above for IaC & secret scanning.

 ## Capabilities Beyond CSPM